ControlHair: Synergizing Physics Simulator and Video Diffusion for Controllable Dynamic Hair Rendering: Evaluation

 \subsection{Quantitative Comparison}

-We now evaluate qualitatively how well our diffusion model can leverage and follow the control signals.
-We use the control-signal-to-video reconstruction task, which is widely adopted in prior controllable generation works~\cite{wang2024unianimate, hu2024animate, karras2023dreampose}.
+We now evaluate qualitatively how well \proj leverages and follow the control signals.
+We use the control-signal-to-video reconstruction task, which is widely adopted in controllable generation~\cite{wang2024unianimate, hu2024animate, karras2023dreampose}.
 Specifically, we treat videos generated by Google VEO~2~\cite{deepmind2025veo} as ground truth (the user-expected video) and extract control signals from them, which are then used to reconstruct the original videos.
-For \mode{Wan2.1}, we use the text prompts provided to VEO~2 plus manually annotated human motion (in text) as control signals.
-For \mode{UniAnimate-DiT}, control signals include the text prompts provided to VEO~2 and per-frame human poses extracted using DWPose~\cite{yang2023effective}.
+For \mode{Wan2.1}, we use manually annotated text prompts as control signals.
+For \mode{UniAnimate-DiT}, we include additional per-frame human poses extracted using DWPose~\cite{yang2023effective}.
 For \mode{\proj}, control signals include per-frame human poses and hair strand maps, which is extracted using \Eqn{eq:cs}.
-We aim to test whether each model can follow the control signals to reconstruct the expected video.
-This demonstrates how well the generation process is controlled.
+Our goal is to test if each model can follow the control signals to reconstruct the expected video.